jozz024/smash-amiibo-editor/readme.md

 Templates are a new tool to assist in amiibo research.
 They can be used to apply pre-configured values to specific sections of a regions file.
 The provided templates are: max, min, and default.
 Max maximizes every value, min minimizes every value, and default sets every value to what is thought to be "default" values.
 You can also make your own templates!

+## Mii

+With release 1.6.0 of Smash Amiibo Editor, we now support registering amiibo, and dumping/loading your miis.
+To dump your mii, simply load an amiibo, go to the `Mii` tab, and hit `Dump Mii`.
+To change an amiibo's mii, load the amiibo, go to the `Mii` tab, click `Load Mii`, and select the previously dumped mii file.

 ## Amiibo Research Document

 The region files included with the releases of Smash Amiibo Editor are heavily based on the data from [this document](https://docs.google.com/document/d/1L3c-QKr46ATTSxaicPHNFq5uW-uRytVViPRvdM93IQo/).
 DM `@MiDe#9934` / `mide.` on discord if you have any questions/comments/concerns about this project, or any new research to add.